 Tip 3: Use the correct coarseness when brewing

 Different brewing methods require different coarseness of ground beans.
+So check with your model to see what works the best for that particular coffee maker.

 Tip 4: Use the correct temperature

 If you wish to enjoy a delicious cup of hot coffee, ensure that the water is heated at a consistent temperature of 195-205°F (91-96°C).
-This is because hot water is usually the best for extracting enough flavor from your coffee beans.
+This is because hot water is usually the best for extracting great flavor from your coffee beans.

 Like most machines, coffee makers are also subject to malfunctioning.
 This section will highlight some of the common problems you’re likely to experience and give you suggestions on how to tackle each one of them.